collective/collective.developermanual/source/reference_manuals/old/testing/writing_ptc_test.rst

 method with a name starting with test will be executed as a test.
 Tests are usually written to be as concise (not to be confused with "obfuscated") as possible.

-Notice the calls to methods like self.assertEqual() or self.failUnless().
+Notice the calls to methods like self.assertEqual() or self.assertTrue().
 These are the assertion methods that do the actual testing.
 If any of these fail, that test is counted as a failure and you'll get an ugly F in your test output.